li9i/cbgl/README.md

 -->
 https://github.com/li9i/cbgl/assets/1658819/5794cd21-651d-4924-b453-25c46b9e42a9

-Video 1: A panoramic 2D LIDAR sensor mounted on a turtlebot 2 is spawned into an environment at a pose whose immediate surroundings are repeated in (almost) the same geometry and proportions at locations other than the sensor's spawning grounds.
+<sub>Video 1: A panoramic 2D LIDAR sensor mounted on a turtlebot 2 is spawned into
+an environment at a pose whose immediate surroundings are repeated in (almost) the same geometry and proportions at locations other than the sensor's spawning grounds.
 The user calls the global localisation service once before moving the robot at a second challenging pose, at which she calls it for a second time.
-Both times `cbgl` is successful in estimating the sensor's pose.
+Both times `cbgl` is successful in estimating the sensor's pose.</sub>